annedorko/highlight/README.md

 ## Getting Started

-Obviously, if you use this project base, you should modify this project to suit your own resume and portfolio activities!
+If you use this project base, modify this project to suit your own resume and portfolio activities!

 ### Prerequisites